star-hengxing/libuipc/docs/api_docs/uipc/geometry/IAttributeSlot/index.md

 ---
 title: IAttributeSlot
-description: An abstract class to represent a geometry attribute slot in a geometry attribute collection.
+description: An abstract class to represent a geometries attribute slot in a geometries attribute collection.
 generator: doxide
 ---

 # IAttributeSlot

 **class  IAttributeSlot**

-An abstract class to represent a geometry attribute slot in a geometry attribute collection.
+An abstract class to represent a geometries attribute slot in a geometries attribute collection.